 - What does this mean?

-On 24 Sept Trump announced the third version of his travel ban, EO-3, affecting nationals of 8 countries.
+On 24 Sept Trump announced the and-processes-detecting-attempted-entry">third version of his travel ban, EO-3, affecting nationals of 8 countries.
 Part of it went into effect that day, but was to be fully effective on 18 Oct.
 This ban was swiftly challenged in court, both in Hawai'i and Maryland, and both courts agreed that an injunction (an order blocking the ban) was warranted.
 Hawai'i issued a Temporary Restraining Order, so there will be further briefing to determine how long the injunction will last.
 Maryland, on the other hand, issued a Preliminary Injunction, which lasts longer (until the case is actually heard on the merits.)

 - Are the injunctions nationwide?

 Yes.
 When the travel ban litigations started in January, some of the early injunctions applied only in certain jurisdictions, while others were nationwide.
 The two injunctions from Hawai'i and Maryland are nationwide, so the government is barred from enforcing parts of EO-3 no matter where in the country a banned-country national enters.

 - Does this mean nationals from the banned countries can come to the US?